Arthritis & Pain

 Listen to the body and get treatments or medication for pain because it’s a sign that the body is in distress.
 Don’t “grin and bear it.”
-Our in-home caregivers understand that pain from arthritis can be debilitating.
+In-home caregivers understand that pain from arthritis can be debilitating.

 Occupational therapist Theresa C. Kane advises people to “respect